Lowell Delegation Announces Enactment of Special Election Home Rule Petition

 (BOSTON—7/24/2024) The four members of the Lowell State House delegation are pleased to announce that S2878, An Act relative to vacancies on the city of Lowell city council and school committee was enacted in both chambers of the Massachusetts State Legislature and is now on the desk of Governor Maura Healey awaiting her signature into law.
 The bill, originally filed in the State Senate on May 2nd, was approved by the Lowell City Council at the April 28th council meeting following a series of motions and council meetings dating back to the beginning of the council term.

 This act marks the latest in a series of special acts that have been adopted in response to the consent decree that has ushered in the new “hybrid” city council and school committee system.
 Under the previous at-large format, council vacancies were filled by elevating the next highest finisher in the previous election.
 That system for filling empty council and school committee seats carried over into the new hybrid format.
-Earlier this year, the Lowell City Council voted in favor of a new system based on detailed examinations of other municipalities in the Commonwealth and for the first time since the adoption of Plan E-government, a city council vacancy would be filled by a special election if it occurred in the first year of a term and certain cases thereafter.
+Earlier this year, the Lowell City Council voted in favor of a new system based on detailed examinations of other municipalities in the Commonwealth, and for the first time since the adoption of Plan E-government, a city council vacancy would be filled by a special election if it occurred in the first year of a term and certain cases thereafter.

 “I am really pleased that the Lowell delegation was able to work together to get this piece of legislation to the governor’s desk in such a quick timeframe in order to deliver what the city council and the people of Lowell have asked for—a more democratic form of filling council vacancies through special elections,” said Senator Edward J. Kennedy.